-Senior students at Grammar study Christian Education, a Maths subject and English subject, and four additional elective subjects.
+Senior students at Grammar study Christian Education, an English subject, a Mathematics subject, and four additional elective subjects.

-To qualify for an ATAR students must satisfactorily complete units 3 and 4 in at least 4 General subjects and one additional subject that may be a General subject, an Applied subject or a VET subject.
+To qualify for an ATAR, students must satisfactorily complete units 3 and 4 in at least 4 General subjects and one additional subject that may be a General subject, an Applied subject or a VET subject.
 Additionally, students must obtain satisfactory completion of units 3 and 4 in an approved English subject.

-The School offers a wide selection of General subjects for students to choose from along with a handful of Applied and VET subjects.
+The School offers a wide selection of General subjects for students to choose from along with a range of Applied and VET subjects.

-Students may also elect to enrol in an alternative course of their choice with an external Registered Training Organisation (RTO), and complete their study independently.
+Students may also elect to enrol in a Diverse Pathway with an external Registered Training Organisation (RTO), and complete their study independently.
 Such study can also contribute to a student's QCE and ATAR.
 Only students who are highly motivated and able to work independently should consider this option.

-For more information on pathway options please contact Carolyn Stafford, Head of Pathways and Partnerships via pathways@scgs.qld.edu.au or (07) 5477 4466.
+For more information on pathway options please contact Pathways and Partnerships via pathways@scgs.qld.edu.au or (07) 5477 4466.